Nelson blue pounamu

 Final Thoughts

-Pounamu is more than just a beautiful stone; it is a piece of New Zealand's history, culture, and spirituality.
-While you can indeed buy your own pounamu, it’s essential to approach the purchase with respect for its deep cultural connections and ethical sourcing practices.If you’re drawn to pounamu, consider visiting New Zealand to explore the stone in its natural habitat or supporting local artisans who create meaningful, ethically sourced pounamu products.
-By doing so, you ensure that this precious taonga continues to be treated with the reverence it deserves.
+Pounamu is more than just a beautiful stone; it is part of New Zealand's history, culture, and spirituality.
+While you can buy your own pounamu, approach the purchase with respect for its deep cultural connections and ethical sourcing.
+Consider visiting New Zealand to explore the stone in its natural habitat or supporting local artisans who create meaningful, ethically sourced pounamu products.
+Doing so ensures this precious taonga continues to be treated with the reverence it deserves.

 If you’ve enjoyed this kōrero and would like to support my carving and writing, you can do so here: buymeacoffee.com/ojade 💚